yono38/minibeat/README.md

  * It should work in modern (HTML5) browsers.
 Focus on Chrome, Firefox, and Safari.
 IE compatibility is nice but don't spend too much time on it.

+**NOTE: You need to fill in a valid chartbeat API key in cbUtils.js to run this yourself!**